Landmark-Aware and Part-based Ensemble Transfer Learning Network for Facial Expression Recognition from Static images: Methodology

 Before training the models, we perform data augmentation like horizontal flipping, rotation, shear, and translation to increase the training data's size, as shown in Fig.~\ref{fig:pipeline_diagram} and normalize input between \(\left[-1,1\right]\).
-The landmark coordinates undergo the same transformations as their corresponding images for training the localization head.
+Additionally, for the transfer learning networks, the landmark coordinates undergo the same transformations as their corresponding images.
 After transformation, we normalize the landmark coordinates between \(\left[0,1\right]\).
-We train the neural network using backpropagation techniques and formulate two losses: facial landmark localization and the other for expression classification.
-For each training image sample \(x_{i}\), we have
+We have two different training strategies :